Lectra: Overview

 Lectra develops software, hardware, consulting and associated services to a broad array of major markets.
-Lectra is an industry-leading company in integrated technology for industries using soft materials, including fashion (apparel, accessories, footwear), automotive (car seats and interiors, airbags) and furniture, as well as a wide range of other industries such as the aeronautical and marine industries.
-Lectra has over 24,000 clients in over a hundred countries including companies such as Louis Vuitton, Hermès and H&M.
+Lectra deals in integrated technology for industries using soft materials, including fashion (apparel, accessories, footwear), automotive (car seats and interiors, airbags) and furniture, as well as a wide range of other industries such as the aeronautical and marine industries.
+Lectra has over 24,000 clients in over a hundred countries, including companies such as Louis Vuitton, Hermès and H&M.

 Lectra initially launched its Modaris software in 1984.
 Its onscreen pattern modification and design systems are widely used in the textile industry, including fashion schools and colleges.
 Vector, Lectra's fabric-cutting technology, was introduced in 1993.
 The company first launched its product life-cycle management (PLM) software in 2006.
 It manages the life cycles of products and collections through software from planning, creation and product development to production.
 In 2011, Lectra launched its leather-cutting technology Versalis for the automotive, furniture and fashion industries.
 Versalis, the fastest leather-cutting solution in the industry, replaces leather-cutting typically done by hand with software and machinery that automates the process.
 Lectra announced it was to embrace Industry 4.0 concepts in January 2018.